-Pentagon swoops in to buy last-of-kind chips for B-2, Destroyer
+Pentagon swoops in to buy last-of-kind chips for B-2, destroyer

 “In other instances, we are partnering with the DoD to extend the lifecycle of certain technologies manufactured at Fab 10 by transitioning the manufacturing of their chips to other GF Fabs,” the company said.

-The April 2019 announcement of the Fishkill facility transaction called for On Semiconductor to take full control of the facility — originally built by IBM — and its workforce by about December 2022, subject to regulatory review.
+The April 2019 announcement of the Fishkill facility transaction called for On Semiconductor to take full control of the facility — originally built by International Business Machines Corp. — and its workforce by about December 2022, subject to regulatory review.

 The Air Force said in a statement that the “bulk buy” of the military’s specialized GPS code-compliant “Application Specific Integrated Circuits” is intended to cover multiple years “for use in various cards, receivers, and/or platforms based on service requirements.”
 The components are built to defense standards for specialized weight and power requirements.

-GlobalFoundries operates manufacturing facilities in the U.S., Europe, and Asia, and it says as many as 250 companies are customers.
-The company is based in Santa Clara, California, but Mubadala Investment, the investment arm of the government of Abu Dhabi, owns 80% of the company.
+GlobalFoundries operates manufacturing facilities in the U.S., Europe and Asia, and it says as many as 250 companies are customers.
+The company is based in Santa Clara, California, but Mubadala Investment Co., the investment arm of the government of Abu Dhabi, owns 80% of the company.